x81k25/amazon-product-classification/docs/design-spec.md

 ## 2. Assumptions

 - The unlabaled data is simliar to the labled data
-  - all analysis was done on the labeled dataset
+  - All analysis was done on the labeled dataset
-  - we are assuming the unlabled data is fundamentally simliar
+  - We are assuming the unlabled data is fundamentally simliar
-  - no systematic testing is done in this project to verify this
+  - No systematic testing is done in this project to verify this
-  - we will assume that future batches of unlabled data will be fundamentally simliar
+  - We will assume that future batches of unlabled data will be fundamentally simliar
-  - the only check we have against data drift, is some model monitoring, covered below
+  - The only check we have against data drift, is some model monitoring, covered below
 - Text fields (Title, Features, Description) contain some valuable semantic information
 - Details field contains useful classification signals despite variability across products
 - Tree-based models will handle heterogeneous data effectively